People Care about National Bow Tie Day

 There are two main indicators of what I observed.

 First, I enjoyed a significant traffic bump to this website that week.
 We’re talking around a 200% increase across the major analytic measures.
 While I certainly trumped up the day through my social media channels — Facebook, Twitter, Google+, and Pinterest — most of the new traffic came from organic searches.
 Those are when someone searched for something through a search engine and came to the site via a keyword.
 So, those people largely had no idea that this site existed and discovered it thanks to the holiday.
 Good thing I wrote about August 28 back in January so that the search engines had time to index it and allow it to climb up the rankings.
+As you guys know, climbing the rankings has been a priority of mine for a while now.
+SEO will play a key role in how successful I am at this.
+Consequently, I have been investigated the prospect of using on page seo services.

 Of course, there were other indicators at play, too.
 For instance, the hashtag #NationalBowTieDay was popular during the day.
 No doubt that the politicians, celebrities, and other notable gentlemen publicly celebrating helped generate interest, too.